 There are a range of reliable community-based organisations available to provide information and support programs.
 We have listed the major organisations below.
-Speak to your health care team for additional recommendations.
+Speak to your healthcare team for additional recommendations.

 Cancer Councils